 Summer Reading Program

 The Ridgefield Library now uses an online system for people to log and report their progress during the Summer Reading Program.
-To help children create accounts and track their books, hand out prizes and encourage more reading, the Library will be looking for approximately 50 middle and high school volunteers, each of whom can make a significant time commitment (16 to 20 hours between June 23 and August 9).
-Applicants must complete this application, sign and return it to Geri Diorio at the Library or at firstname.lastname@example.org by June 2.
+To help children create accounts and track their books, hand out prizes and encourage more reading, the Library will be looking for approximately 50 middle and high school volunteers, each of whom can make a significant time commitment (16 to 20 hours between late June and mid-August).
+Stay tuned for details of the application process for 2015.

 Community Service Volunteering